Ajit-Mehrotra/Ajit-Mehrotra/README.md

 ## Hi there, I'm Ajit! 👋

-My first programming teacher was an 🚀ex-NASA🚀 employee  and she inspired me to get into coding &rarr; Now:
+My first programming teacher was an former NASA employee and she inspired me to get into coding &rarr; Now:
 - 🖥️ Been coding for 5 years
 - 🤞 Coding an open-source financial planning application to give every access to personalized financial advice
 - 🐻 I’m learning C# and Laravel at the moment